Jehovah-Nissi. The Lord My Banner

 Will help his servant to the end.

 by William Cowper

 Email Poem |

-Analysis and Comments on Jehovah-Nissi.
+Comments, Analysis, and Meaning on Jehovah-Nissi.
 The Lord My Banner

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Jehovah-Nissi.
 The Lord My Banner here.